Subspace Learning From Bits: Conclusions

-In this paper, we present a simple distributed sensing and central estimation framework to recover the principal subspace of a low-rank covariance matrix from a near-optimal number of one-bit energy comparisons, and described the sample complexity to ensure the one-bit measurement is accurate.
-We also develop an online subspace estimation algorithm to ease the memory requirement at the fusion center with a slight increase in communication overhead.
-Numerical examples are provided to validate the proposed approach.
-In the future work, we will extend the approach to enable faster tracking of the principal subspace \cite{chi2012petrels}, and apply to spectrum sensing in cognitive radio applications.
-Finally, it is of interest to extend the observation model to the sparse logistic regression framework in \cite{davenport20121} and the more general link functions in \cite{plan2013robust}.
+In this paper, we present a low-complexity distributed sensing and central estimation framework to recover the principal subspace of low-rank covariance matrices from a small number of one-bit measurements based on aggregated energy comparisons of the data samples.
+Spectral estimators are proposed with appealing computational complexity and theoretical performance guarantees.
+In the future, it is of interest to develop principal subspace estimation algorithms from quantized measurements beyond the one-bit scheme exploited in this paper.